xuminic/subsync/README.md

-# Subsync -- Synchronize your subtitles
+# Subsync -- Synchronise your subtitles

-Subsync is a command line filter to synchronize the timeline of subtitles.
+Subsync is a command line filter to synchronise the timeline of subtitles.
 It can shift, scale and non-linearly edit the timeline.
 It's simple, fast and easy to be integrated to Shell scripts.
 It supports .srt, .ass and .ssa formats.
 It's written in C and standard